ICARC Logo in World Map

 STAR command working

-Add interrupted carrier control bit
+Add interrupted carrier control bit for "chirping"

 T2 default time increased to 150mS